gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/netsh/netsh-interface-portproxy.md

 ## <a name="show-v4tov4"></a>Mostrar v4tov4

-Exibe os parâmetros de portproxy v4tov4.
+Exibe os parâmetros de portproxy do v4tov4.

 ### <a name="syntax"></a>Sintaxe